0xJoeMama/progintro-hw0/cmdline/README.md

 Here is your key: <not-written-for-the-same-reason>
 ```

-I was quite curious as to what this program was doing, so I also 'cat'-ed the byte5.c file.
+I was quite curious as to what this program was doing, so I also `cat`-ed the byte5.c file.
 Turns out I was lucky I passed sdiNNNNNNN instead of just NNNNNNN because otherwise the program would just exit with failure.
 There is also a check that there is an active ssh client in the current shell, which of course I am using otherwise I couldn't have connected.
 Finally, the result I was given is actually of the format: